 - Regular emails to notify members of forthcoming events and other orienteering news

-- Discount at Edinburgh running shops
+- Discount at Edinburgh running shops and Scottish Orienteering partners

 - Public Liability Insurance when participating in events and activities registered with British Orienteering

 - Access to the members' section of the British Orienteering website